greenm01/vb4x/docs/vb4x_specs.md

 - Cloaked Ambush: +4 (first round only)
 - Opposing homeworld defended by shields: -2

-The player who rolled the die will determine where hits are applied within the following restrictions:
+The player who rolled the die will determine where hits are applied within the following **restrictions**:

 1. If the number of hits equal the opposing squadron's DS, the unit is reduced.
 2. Squadrons are not destroyed until all other squadrons in the Task Force are crippled.